shing3tsuu/Apata-desktop-client/readme.md

 ├── requirements.txt
 └── README.md

-🔧 Configuration
-Database

 The application uses SQLite by default.
 The database file (apata.db) is automatically created in the application directory.
 Server Configuration

-Update the API base URL in app.py if connecting to a different server: python

-base_url="http://127.0.0.1:8000/"  # Change to your server URL

 Encryption Settings